Current status: preliminary accreditation

-All North American medical schools offering the M.D. degree must receive accreditation by the Liaison Committee on Medical Education (LCME), a joint body made up of equal numbers of representatives from the American Medical Association (AMA) and the Association of American Medical Colleges (AAMC).
+All North American medical schools offering the M.D. degree must receive accreditation by the Liaison Committee on Medical Education, a joint body made up of equal numbers of representatives from the American Medical Association and the Association of American Medical Colleges.

-LCME Accreditation is a 5-Step Process which includes:
+LCME Accreditation is a five-step process that includes:

-CMU has met the requirement by the HLC to obtain accreditation for the College of Medicine (CMED).
+CMU has met the requirement by the Higher Learning Commission to obtain accreditation for the College of Medicine.

-CMU Medical Education Partners Continuing Medical Education (CME) Office provides physicians with information to advance their knowledge of medicine, improve the quality of health care given in Saginaw, and Category 1 credit needed for re-licensure.
-The CME Office is accredited by the Accreditation Council for Continuing Medical Education (ACCME).
+The continuing medical education program also is part of the partnership with Covenant HealthCare and St. Mary's of Michigan.
+The program exists to provide physicians and other health-care providers information to advance their knowledge of medicine, improve the quality of care in the Great Lakes Bay Region and provide Category 1 credit needed for re-licensure.
+The continuing medical education program is accredited by the Accreditation Council for Continuing Medical Education.